 Older adults are more likely than younger people to develop cognitive impairment as a side effect of a medication, and drug toxicity is the culprit in as many as 12 percent of patients who present with suspected dementia, research shows.

 Many types of prescriptions and over-the-counter drugs can affect your cognition, but the most common include those for sleep, urinary incontinence, pain, anxiety and allergies.
-Taking too many medications (called polypharmacy) can also affect your ability to think clearly and remember things, Hashmi observes.
-Research from the Lown Institute shows that nearly half of older adults (42 percent) take five or more prescription medications.
+Taking too many medications (called polypharmacy) can affect your ability to think clearly and remember things, Hashmi says.

 Even a prescription you’ve been on for many years can trigger confusion.
-The reason why, Hashmi explains, is that your kidneys and liver become less effective at clearing drugs from your body as you get older, so a medication can build up in your system over time and cause problems.
+The reason, Hashmi explains, is that your kidneys and liver become less effective at clearing drugs from your body as you get older, so a medication can build up in your system and cause problems.